pantheon-systems/documentation/source/content/hsts.md

 <Accordion title="Troubleshooting" id="unique-anchor" icon="wrench">

-#### Nested Docroot
+### Nested Docroot

-Site's using our [nested docroot](/nested-docroot/) feature to serve WordPress from a subdirectory will experience a redirect loop upon activation of the LH HSTS plugin:
+Sites using our [nested docroot](/docs/nested-docroot/) feature to serve WordPress from a subdirectory will experience a redirect loop upon activation of the LH HSTS plugin:

 ![LH HSTS redirect loop on nested docroot](../images/lh-hsts-redirect-loop.png)